moalnawagy/8Puzzle/README.md

 # 8Puzzle
-implementation of 8-puzzle game played by human and agent using search algorithms
+implementation of 8-puzzle game played by human